 to build the public, political, and philanthropic will to recover lions.

-Please download our Strategic Guidance document for a more detailed look into the focus of our investments.
+Please download our Strategy to Recover Lions and Their Landscapes document for a more detailed look into the focus of our investments.

 Conservation Actions on the ground